 A Boy is Born Through the Sunroof

 I looked at the clock and realised in an hour I’d be a Mum.
-Just as I had planned it, just as I imagined it, I walked into theatre and soon after, my gorgeous Boo was born.
-Of course any woman who has been cut knows there’s more to it.
-But hand on scar, I can say it was amazing.
+Just as I planned it, just as I imagined it.
+I walked into theatre and soon after, my gorgeous Boo was born.
+Of course any woman who has been through the experience knows that there’s more to it, and it’s not a decision that’s taken lightly.
+But hand on scar, I’d do it all over again.

 In the days and weeks before birth, I looked everywhere for advice on what to expect.
-NCT would only discuss natural birth, and the little they did talk about c-sections was offputting.
-Online a lot of women were kind to share their stories, but most of them had emergency cesarean procedures which I imagine aren’t the same.
-Not too many women have elective c-sections, but since I’m one, I would share my happy story with others.
+NCT would only discuss natural birth, and the little they did talk about c-sections was off-putting.
+Online a lot of women were kind to share their stories, but most of them had emergency cesarean procedures which do seem to be different to a planned approach.
+Not too many women have elective c-sections, but since I’m one, I would share my positive story with others.

 Whatever the opposite of ‘earth mother’ is…